2025 NYCETC Conference

 Mobility Access: The Times Center is fully accessible to people who use wheelchairs and other mobility devices.
 The main auditorium, known as the Stage, is located at ground level and accessible directly from the lobby.
 The Hall (dining and networking area) and restrooms are accessible via a passenger elevator.
 Wheelchair-accessible seating will be available in both primary spaces, and all restrooms are wheelchair accessible.

 Audio Accessibility: All programming will feature amplified sound.
-The Stage and Hall are equipped with induction loop (telecoil) technology and assistive listening systems upon request for audio access.
+The Stage and Hall are equipped with induction loop (telecoil) technology and assistive listening systems are available upon request.

 Quiet Room / Lactation Space: A private room within one of the restrooms includes a comfortable chair, counter space, and an electrical outlet.
 This space is available upon request for nursing parents or anyone in need of a quiet, private moment during the event.

 Requesting Accommodations: NYCETC is committed to ensuring a welcoming experience for all.
-We encourage attendees to submit accommodation requests at least three weeks prior to the conference.
 You can request accommodations during registration or by contacting Stephanie Birmingham, Director of Community and Operations, NYCETC at sbirmingham@nycetc.org.
+Please submit accommodation requests by November 17 at 5 pm.

 Yes, a coat and bag check is available for your use after check-in.
 The checkroom is staffed by Times Center house managers and accepts coats, umbrellas and other handheld items such as backpacks and small carry-on bags.
 Note that no food/beverage, personal transportation devices (folding bikes, skateboards, etc.), loose footwear or any other large or unsanitary items will be accepted in the checkroom.